cezarywojcik/cwsite/posts/2015-06-30-apple-music-usability-nightmare.md

 ![A Menu!](http://i.imgur.com/atA24s4.png)

 Of course, expecting this menu to have some kind of "Add To" option would be a little much.
 I began to wonder, then, how I am supposed to add multiple songs to a playlist at the same time.
 In Spotify, I can just CTRL-select multiple songs and then drag them all into a playlist on the left.
-So I selected multiple songs and right right clicked again.
+So I selected multiple songs and right clicked again.

 ![Multi-selection](http://i.imgur.com/0PHks9F.png)